The-OpenROAD-Project/OpenROAD-flow-scripts/flow/designs/asap7/mock-array-big/README.md

   The timing violations for the combinational paths are not real violations, because the maximum input and output paths can not occur at the same time in the array.
-The leftmost Element has the shortest maximum input path and and the rightmost the longestm aximum input path for `assign io_lsbOuts_0 = io_lsbIns_1;`.
+The leftmost Element has the shortest maximum input path and and the rightmost the longest maximum input path for `assign io_lsbOuts_0 = io_lsbIns_1;`.
 The OpenROAD tool could put too much emphasis on optimising the combinational path in this case, which could lead to less than optimal results and/or inflated run times.